 61. The Council has a full range of relevant policies and procedures and places emphasis on compliance with these, as well as with the law and other external regulations.
 Compliance is achieved through the following mechanisms:

 Members - Code of Conduct, Role Descriptions, Training and Development and Declaration of Interests

-Employees - Code of Conduct, Job / Person Specification, Appraisals, Team Meetings and Training & Development
+Employees - Code of Conduct, Job / Person Specification, Appraisals, One to One Meetings, Team Meetings and Training & Development

 Other -